Adult leatherback turtle. Photo: Col Limpus, EHP.

 Life history and behaviour

-Most leatherback turtles live in Australian waters but migrate to breed in neighbouring countries, particularly in Java and along the northern coast of Irian Jaya, Papua New Guinea and the Solomon Islands.
+Most leatherback turtles found in Australian waters breed in neighbouring countries, particularly in Java and along the northern coast of Irian Jaya, Papua New Guinea and the Solomon Islands.
+This species is thought to live at least 30 years or more.

 No large rookeries have been recorded in Australia.
-Scattered nesting occurs along the southern Queensland coast from Bundaberg to Round Hill Head and along the coast of Arnhem Land from Coburg Peninsula to Maningrida, including Croker Island.
+Scattered nesting occurs along the southern Queensland coast from Bundaberg to Roundhill Head and along the coast of Arnhem Land from Coburg Peninsula to Maningrida, including Croker Island.
 Breeding in Australia occurs mostly during December and January.
-Females lay on average about 83 large eggs and 47 small yolkless eggs.
+Females lay on average about 83 large eggs and 47 small yolkless eggs per clutch.
+Turtle eggs require temperatures in the range of 23-33oC throughout incubation.
+As with other species of marine turtles, the sex of the hatchlings is determined by nest temperature.
+Males result from cooler temperatures and females from warmer temperatures.

-- Increase public awareness about the effect of light sources around nesting sites and promote the use of alternative lighting and protection of nesting sites to local councils;
+A community awareness program about the effect of light sources around nesting sites is being implemented.
+The program promotes the use of alternative lighting and protection of nesting sites to local councils through the ‘Cut the glow to help turtles go’ campaign.

 What can you do to help this species

-- remembering that rubbish you throw away can find its way to the sea, where turtles can mistake things such as plastic bags for jellyfish.
-Plastic swallowed by mistake can cause blockages of the stomach and intestines of marine animals such as turtles;
+- Remember that rubbish you throw away can find its way to the sea, where turtles can mistake things such as plastic bags for jellyfish.
+Plastic swallowed by mistake can cause blockages of the stomach and intestines of marine animals such as turtles.

-- being on the lookout to avoid turtles when out in your boat.
-Many turtles are struck by propellers of speeding boats and this can cause injury and death;
+- Follow the regulations relating to "go slow areas for turtles and dugong" including operating vessels off the plane and not undertaking motorised water sports.
+Many turtles are struck by propellers of speeding boats and this can cause injury and death.

 Environment Australia and Marine Turtle Recovery Team 2003.
 Recovery plan for marine turtles in Australia.
 Department of the Environment and Heritage, Canberra.